 I heard a story once about a railroad that was transporting passengers from one side of the country to the other.
 The passengers went on one railcar; their luggage was on another.
 After making it half-way to their destination, the two railcars became separated when a switchman moved the track only a few inches.
 Upon the passengers arriving correctly at their destination and finding they were without luggage, it was determined that the slight shift in the track caused the luggage to arrive some thousand miles off course.

-So how does this relate to estate planning in Arizona and New Mexico?
+So how does this relate to estate planning in Arizona?
 There have been several times, unfortunately, when I met with a client in our Mesa, Phoenix or Scottsdale offices, and it was discovered that a minor change within their estate plan resulted in me having to inform them that the end result they sought is now “a thousand miles away”.
 Here are a few examples:

 - A Scottsdale client went against the instructions we gave her with respect to structuring her beneficiary designations a particular way and instead followed the advice of her financial advisor.
 The end result is a few hundred thousand dollars going to a beneficiary who does not have the financial capacity to manage her financial affairs.
 It is expected that those funds will be depleted very rapidly – which is exactly what the client did not want to have happen.